tngo0508/tngo0508.github.io/_posts/2023-12-18-indepth-questions.md

 - You want to define a contract for multiple unrelated classes.
 - You want to achieve multiple inheritance.
 - You need a lightweight and flexible way to implement polymorphism.

+### Key Similarities Between Abstract Classes and Interfaces in C#
+- Both abstract classes and interfaces provide a way of defining behavior without implementation.
+They are both used to create a contract that other classes must follow.
+Both abstract classes and interfaces can be inherited by derived classes, and they cannot be directly instantiated.

+- Another similarity between abstract classes and interfaces is that they can both contain abstract methods.
+Abstract methods are methods that are declared but not implemented in the class or interface.

+- This means that any class or interface that inherits from the abstract class or implements the interface must provide an implementation for the abstract method.
+This allows for greater flexibility and customization in the behavior of the derived classes or implementing classes.

+### Key Differences Between Abstract Classes and Interfaces in C#
+The key differences between abstract classes and interfaces are as follows:

+- Abstract classes can contain implemented methods, while interfaces only contain method signatures.
+- Classes can implement multiple interfaces, but they can inherit from only one abstract class.
+- Abstract classes can have constructors, while interfaces cannot.
+- Abstract classes can have fields and properties, while interfaces can only have properties.
+- Abstract classes are typically used for creating a base class for other classes to inherit from, while interfaces are used for defining a contract that classes must implement.